GrayHatter/gr.ht/content/posts/consent-is-required.md

 how, or who plays which part.
 The ease at which anyone might forget, or how the difficulty grows as the system becomes more complex, doesn't seem to be the part that irks me.
-Sadly, the more I look for it, the more I see software engineers directly or indirectly though the systems they drive, ignore consent because it's expedient: This is bad!
-While admittedly they don't often feel like they are, these are easy decisions to make, and collectively we should be embarrassed enough to do something.
+Sadly, the more I look for it, the more I see software engineers directly, or indirectly though the systems they drive, ignore consent when it's
+expedient: This is bad!
+The behavior of these systems come from decisions that an engineer made.
+Engineers can, and should make the best decision, that also does what's right by the people who uses these systems.
+While admittedly, they don't often feel like it; the ethical decisions are easy decisions to make.
+As engineers, collectively, we should take pride in what we build such that we want to make the best decision.
+Enough pride, that we all also feel embarrassed when we fail to do so.

 Opinions differ on what exactly counts as consent, often it depends on the context[^difficulty].
 I'd venture to guess it gets even more complicated when it